lnquy065/inquirer-interrupted-prompt/readme.md

     });
 ```

-## Turn a inquirer prompts or its plugin to interrupted prompts
+## Turn an inquirer prompts or its plugin to interrupted prompts

-If you don't want to turn all default prompt, you can use `from` function to turn a specific prompt that you want.
+If you don't want to turn all default prompt, you can use the `from` function to turn a specific prompt that you want.

 ```javascript
 const inquirer = require('inquirer');